How to Get a Gifts Trading License in Dubai

 GCC Gifting Market: Valued in the billions of USD and growing annually

-What the Gifts Trading Licence Covers
+What the Gifts Trading License Covers

-Under activity code 4649.22, a Gifts Trading Licence authorises the holder to buy, sell, import, export, and distribute a broad range of gift-related products.
+Under activity code 4649.22, a Gifts Trading License authorises the holder to buy, sell, import, export, and distribute a broad range of gift-related products.
 This falls under the wholesale and retail trade category and is classified within the broader ISIC framework for the trade of other household articles.

 Permitted goods typically include: